Network Membership & Discovery

 Possible bootstrap mechanisms include:

-- Static lists of well-known peers
+- Static lists of well-known peers or orchestrators

 - Community-maintained bootstrap endpoints